 Paul Alan Levy has a bachelor’s degree from Reed College and a J.D. from the University of Chicago.
 After working as a law clerk to Honorable Wade H. McCree, Jr. (United States Court of Appeals, Sixth Circuit) and Special Assistant to Solicitor General McCree, Paul joined Public Citizen Litigation Group in 1977 to represent workers in rank-and-file labor law cases, largely representing dissident union members in cases involving union governance.
 He has been with the Litigation Group ever since, with the exception of a one-year sabbatical when he taught at Cardozo Law School.
-Over the years, he also developed subspecialties in issues such as removal jurisdiction, and the representation of “lawyers in trouble” from sanctions, contempt findings and the like.

 Paul has argued scores of cases in United States Court of Appeals (three en banc).
 He has argued four cases in the United States Supreme Court, as well as writing briefs for parties in seven other cases.
 One odd aspect of his Supreme Court practice is that each of these 11 cases was decided 9-0, win or lose.